jimchristie/jimchristie/_work/agile-coach-and-trainer.md

 Accomplishments:

-* Worked with other teams to improve our program level demos for greater collaboration
+* Coached several teams through transformative periods
 * Worked with a group of Scrum Masters and Product Owners to create, facilitate, and evolve a training program for new employees and employees new to agile
 * Mentored new Scrum Masters in their new roles